chef/chef-web-docs/chef_master/source/ctl_chef.rst

 +++++++++++++++++++++++++++++++++++++++++++++++++++++
 .. tag policyfile_lock_json

-When the ``chef install`` command is run, ChefDK caches any necessary cookbooks and emits a ``Policyfile.lock.json`` file that describes:
+When the ``chef install`` command is run, Chef Workstation caches any necessary cookbooks and emits a ``Policyfile.lock.json`` file that describes:

 * The versions of cookbooks in use
 * A Hash of cookbook content